nickjmorrow/wework-scheduler/README.md

 ## Technical Stack: NodeJS, TypeScript, React, Gatsby, PostgreSQL, Apollo

-- The **front-end** is built using React with heavy reliance on a [personal component library](https://github.com/nickjmorrow/react-component-library).
+- The **front-end** is built using React (TypeScript) with heavy reliance on a [personal component library](https://github.com/nickjmorrow/react-component-library).
+The front-end is deployed to Netlify because I've found that easiest.
 - For **state management**, I'm using Apollo.
-This isn't a state-heavy app, and the mutations / fetches are fairly simple, otherwise I would've favored redux.
+This isn't a state-heavy app, and the mutations / fetches are fairly simple, otherwise I would've favored Redux.
 - For the **back-end**, I'm using a NodeJS app deployed to Heroku and written in TypeScript.
 I knew the app was going to stay small and just handle a few requests, so NodeJS felt like the natural tool to turn to.
 - For the **database**, I'm using PostgreSQL.
 No strong reason why, I just wanted to use something relational for this given the data makes sense to store relationally as opposed to the NoSQL route.